The Philip DeFranco Show: History

+Potential discontinuation

 DeFranco has, on several occasions, announced the "end" of The Philip DeFranco Show.
-Each time, he shortly went against his word.
+Each time, he quickly went against his word.
 The first time was on November 3, 2008, when DeFranco announced the show would end on November 3, 2009.
 DeFranco stated in an interview, "I don't want to overrun my time because it'll mean a lot less to me."
 On October 6, 2009, however, DeFranco announced that the show would continue past November 3, 2009.
-On April 22, 2010, DeFranco had announced, in then the final episode, the conclusion of the show's run.
-However, DeFranco stated he "needed to cancel the show", due to a contract he signed with a company "way back in the day" that allowed them to advertise his show which he would have to agree to.
+On April 22, 2010, DeFranco announced, in the show's then-final episode, the conclusion of the show's run.
+However, DeFranco stated he "needed to cancel the show", due to a contract he signed with a company "way back in the day" that allowed them to advertise his show, which he would have to agree to.
 DeFranco would continue uploading similar content on his sxephil channel, under the name Not Safe For Work, which was abbreviated NSFW.
 The show, however, shortly returned to its original format, on May 7, 2010.
-On December 19, 2013, DeFranco once again flirted with the idea of ending the PDS, tweeting out "I think 2014 is going to be the last year of the PDS.
+On December 19, 2013, DeFranco once again flirted with the idea of ending the PDS, tweeting out, "I think 2014 is going to be the last year of the PDS.
 But we'll have 365 days to figure it out together."
 The show would continue into 2015, however.
-On July 1, 2020, it was announced by DeFranco that he will make a final decision on ending the "PDS" for good after the 2020 United States Presidential Elections take place, in which then he would end the show in December.
-The show continued past 2020.

 Reception

 The show has been able to attract large view numbers, as a Los Angeles Times article states "at its best, surpassing the average viewership of such recognizable programs as CNN's Anderson Cooper 360, HLN's Nancy Grace, MSNBC's The Rachel Maddow Show and even Comedy Central's The Daily Show With Jon Stewart".
 By early 2013, DeFranco's sxephil channel, driven almost entirely on the PDS, had accumulated over one billion video views.
 The series has been met with critical success, as well; DeFranco has been called "the Walter Cronkite of the YouTube generation".
 DeFranco has also been compared to Jon Stewart.
 Despite this, DeFranco has stated that "... in no world should I ever be considered a journalist.
 I'm just a guy talking about the world trying to have a conversation with people."

+In 2016, Aja Romano of Vox wrote that on The PDS, DeFranco is known for his "candid, often satirical delivery and his willingness to cover everything from celebrity gossip to memes."

 The PDS has been criticized for being "YouTube-centric".
 DeFranco has admitted that a common criticism he receives is his use of jump cuts throughout episodes of the show.